FredericGuilbault/lysmarine/doc/userdoc/ssh.md

 The service ssh server is disabled by default for security reason.
 Prior to enable it you should :

- - Change pi pi password with the `passwd` command.
+ - Change pi password with the `passwd` command.

  To start for the service :
  ```